-The efficiency at which the $NO_2 \rightarrow NO$ converter changes NO_2 into NO directly affects the accuracy of the NO_x , NO and NO_2 measurements.
-The analyzer's firmware includes a Converter Efficiency (CE) gain factor that is multiplied by the NO_2 and NO_X measurements to calculate the final concentrations for each.
-This gain factor is stored in the analyzer's memory.
+The efficiency at which either converter changes NO2 or NH3 to NO directly affects the accuracy of the gas measurements.
+As previously described in Section 4.1.9, the analyzer's firmware includes a Converter Efficiency (CE) gain factor that is used to calculate the final concentrations for each gas.